swcarpentry/board/subcommittees/proposal_instructions.md

  - How will you periodically **measure** your progress and success?
  - What **community members** (if any) will to help you achieve your goals?

-Remember, a modest **budget will be available**, approved on an item-by-item basis by the Steering Committee, to help you realize the goals of your Subcommittee or Task Force, once approved, so don’t forget to factor that into your plan.
+Remember, a modest **budget will be available**, approved on an item-by-item basis by the Steering Committee, to help you realize the goals of your Subcommittee or Task Force, so don’t forget to factor that into your plan.

 ### Step 3: Submit an Issue
 The Steering Committee can’t wait to hear about your ideas and support you as you make them a reality.
 Once you have a draft of a plan that addresses the points above (even rough notes are totally fine!), let us know by [submitting an issue here.](https://github.com/swcarpentry/board/issues)